tylerbutler/tylerbutler.com/posts/2009/(p) 2009-03-11 commercials-suck.md

 Say what?
 That we need commercial breaks to be social is ridiculous.
 In this day and age, we have ready access to the Pause button, and it's a far more useful tool for fostering discussion while watching TV.
-[Elizabeth][2] and I have been watching quite a few documentaries lately, and we pause quite often to talk about whether or not we agree with what's being said.
+Elizabeth and I have been watching quite a few documentaries lately, and we pause quite often to talk about whether or not we agree with what's being said.
 I agree that adding discussion and dialog while viewing a show is positive (there's a